Eskimo-3 is a friend of the sea.

 Off the coast of Peru lies one of the most productive fishing areas in existence.
 Due to their extreme abundance, the harvesting of anchovy and sardines is a major industry in Peru.
 In fact, the waters are so full of fish that the area accounts for almost one half of the world’s total commercial fish catch.
 Peru’s Gross National Product is totally dependent on the fisheries and the government guards their operations incredibly carefully.

 The fish resources in Peru have historically been viewed as infinitely renewable, but the Peruvian government has taken measures to ensure that the anchovy and sardines are fished at sustainable levels.
 Fishing in Peru is fully controlled by the Ministry of Fishing.
 This authority continually monitors the fish population in the sea (numbers, sizes, spawning period etc) and determines quotas based on the finding.
 The fishing has been limited to just five days a week and the fishing season has been limited to a fraction of

 the year in order to keep harvests down.

 The fishing opens several times a year, each period with its own quota.
-Once the fishing opens, officials count every load and shut down the fishing once the total quotas have been reached – normally after 7-10 days.
+Once the fishing opens, officials count every load and shut down the fishing once the total quotas have been reached.
+This is normally after 7 to 10 days.
 After this period, everything closes down and fishing has to wait for the next opening.
 Each fishing vessel has to be registered with the Ministry of Fishing and needs to have a GPS transmitter fitted so its movements can be monitored by them.
 This regulation is enforced far more strictly than it is with EU fisheries, not to mention African coast and Russian areas.